statecharts/statecharts.github.io/_glossary/final-state.md

 ## Notation

 Final states are depicted using a solid filled circle, like the [initial state](initial-state.html){:.glossary} with an additional circle enclosing it.
-Transitions from the final state must be [automatic], in other words they can not rely on events.
+Transitions from the final state must be [automatic](automatic-transition.html){:.glossary}, in other words they can not rely on events.

 ## SCXML